-- (1) Mr. Agro and Mr. Marrelli were directors and NEOs during the year ended June 30, 2018.
-Mr. Agro was a director and an NEO during the years ended June 30, 2019 and 2020.
-Any compensation received by them in their capacity as directors of the Company is reflected in the Summary Compensation Table for the NEOs elsewhere in this Circular. - (2) Wayne Hubert was elected as a director of the Company at the November 29, 2017 meeting of Shareholders of the Company and was appointed Chairman of the Board effective December 31, 2019. - (3) Donald Birak was appointed a director of the Company on January 19,2017. - (4) Robert Chausse was appointed a director of the Company effective December 31, 2019. - (5) Diane Garret was appointed as director and Chairman of the Board on January 23, 2018.
-Ms. Garrett resigned as a director and Chairman of the Board effective December 31, 2019. - (6) Grant date fair value calculations are based on the Black-Scholes Option Pricing Model.
+- (8) Grant date fair value calculations are based on the Black-Scholes Option Pricing Model.
 Option-pricing models require the use of highly subjective estimates and assumptions including expected share price volatility.
-Changes in the underlying assumptions can materially affect the fair value estimates and therefore, in management's opinion, existing models do not necessarily provide a reliable measure of the fair value of the Company's option-based awards - (7) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 179% expected volatility; risk-free interest rate of 1.70% per annum; and an expected dividend yield of 0%. - (8) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 176% expected volatility; risk-free interest rate of 1.68% per annum; and an expected dividend yield of 0%. - (9) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 209% expected volatility; risk-free interest rate of 2.36% per annum; and an expected dividend yield of 0%. - (10) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 184% expected volatility; risk-free interest rate of 2.03% per annum; and an expected dividend yield of 0%. - (10) The fair value of these options at the date of grant was estimated using the Black-Scholes pricing model with the following assumptions: 5 year expected term; 186% expected volatility; risk-free interest rate of 1.48% per annum and an expected dividend yield of 0%; - (11) The fair value of these options at the date of grant was estimated using the Black-Scholes pricing model with the following assumptions: 5 year expected term; 186% expected volatility; risk-free interest rate of 1.72% per annum and an expected dividend yield of 0% - (12) This amount represents the value of the options granted to Mr. Hubert as to a consultant, prior to his becoming a director.
-The fair value of these options at the date of grant was estimated using the Black-Scholes pricing model with the following assumptions: share price of \$0.35; expected dividend yield 0%; expected volatility of 186% (based on historical volatility); risk-free interest rate 1.48% and an expected life of 5 years. - (13) This amount represents fees payable to Donald Birak in his capacity as a consultant to the Company, outside of his role as a director.
+Changes in the underlying assumptions can materially affect the fair value estimates and therefore, in management's opinion, existing models do not necessarily provide a reliable measure of the fair value of the Company's option-based awards. - (9) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 79% expected volatility; risk-free interest rate of 0.45% per annum and an expected dividend yield of 0%. - (10) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 179% expected volatility; risk-free interest rate of 1.70% per annum; and an expected dividend yield of 0%. - (11) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 176% expected volatility; risk-free interest rate of 1.68% per annum; and an expected dividend yield of 0%. - (12) The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: 5 year expected term; 209% expected volatility; risk-free interest rate of 2.36% per annum; and an expected dividend yield of 0%.

 As a developing pre-production mineral exploration company, the Company has a small number of employees and relies extensively on the input and expertise of its non-employee directors.
-In its efforts to attract and retain experienced directors, the Company may choose to compensate directors partly with incentive stock options, thereby conserving its cash resources and, equally importantly, aligning the directors' incentives with the interests of the Shareholders by providing them with the opportunity to participate in the upside that results from their contributions.
+In its efforts to attract and retain experienced directors, the Company may choose to compensate directors partly with incentive stock options, thereby conserving its cash resources and, with equal importance, aligning the directors' incentives with the interests of the Shareholders by providing them with the opportunity to participate in the upside that results from their contributions.
 While other larger and/or established operating companies may place limits on nonemployee director compensation to a maximum amount per director per year in order to satisfy external policies and proxy voting guidelines, the Company believes that some methodologies used to quantify the value of options at the time of the grant (using an option pricing model that values options based on a theoretical value at the time of grant) are not suited to calculating such a limit in the case of the Company.
 Because such methodologies typically incorporate stock volatility into the calculation of option value, the volatility of the Company's stock (compared with more established operating companies) can significantly inflate option value.
-The result is that an option grant in a given year could be valued well in excess of the proposed limits discussed above, even if the option is out-of-the money on the date of grant.
+The result is that an option grant each year could be valued well in excess of the proposed limits discussed above, even if the option is out-of-the money on the date of grant.
 While the Company does not object to the principle of limiting non-employee director compensation, the Company believes that it is not currently at the right stage of its development to impose such limitations based on external, generalized criteria.
 Accordingly, the Company intends to continue to evaluate grants of options to non-employee directors on a case-by-case basis, making grants based on the contributions of such non-employee directors to the Company and having regard to the levels of compensation offered by companies in analogous stages of development.